jubishop/tony-test/README.md

 }
 ```

-#### Ensuring Google Fonts and Fontawesome are Loaded
+#### Ensuring Fontawesome is Loaded

 `tony-test` by default will always expect the page to `have_fontawesome` before screenshotting any golden.
-You can pass `expect_fontawesome: false` to `goldens.verify()` to disable.
+In particular it will wait for the `SVG` version of fontawesome to load by watching for the class `fontawesome-i2svg-complete`.
+If you're not using `fontawesome`, you can pass `expect_fontawesome: false` to `goldens.verify()` to disable.

+#### Ensuring Google Fonts are Loaded

 `tony-test` by default will always expect the page to `have_googlefonts` before screenshotting any golden.
-You can pass `expect_googlefonts: false` to `goldens.verify()` to disable.

-In order to have `tony-test` properly wait for Google Fonts to be loaded, you will need to add the CSS class `google-fonts-loaded` in your markup once fonts have been loaded.
+In particular it will wait for the CSS class `google-fonts-loaded`.
 If you are loading your google fonts directly in CSS and they will be guaranteed to be loaded, simply add the class `google-fonts-loaded` directly to your `<body>` tag.
 If you need to watch for it to be loaded, you could use the [CSS Font Loading API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API).
+If you're not using `Google Fonts`, you can pass `expect_googlefonts: false` to `goldens.verify()` to disable.

 #### Screenshot Variance Tolerance